"Your resume is not a laundry list of everything you've ever done; it's a marketing document designed to present you in the best possible light."

 Here are a few tips:

-- Use Action-Oriented Language.
-Begin each bullet point describing your accomplishments with strong action verbs like "managed," "implemented," or "led" conveys proactivity and impact.
+3. Use Action-Oriented Language.
+Begin each bullet point describing your accomplishments with strong action verbs like "managed," "implemented," or "led" which conveys proactivity and impact.

-- Use Bullet Points.
+9. Use Bullet Points.
 Organize your academic section using bullet points.
-This format of student resume makes it easier for employers to scan your accomplishments quickly.
+This format of student resumes makes it easier for employers to scan your accomplishments.
 Each bullet point should be concise.

 In summary, your experience section allows you to shine and demonstrate your suitability for the job.
 By following these rules and guidelines, you can create a compelling narrative of your professional adventure, effectively showcasing your efforts and capabilities.